What do Faro and Cluj have in common?

 Faro is located in south-western Europe and Cluj-Napoca in south-eastern Europe.
 Cluj-Napoca is one of the largest cities in Romania and, like Faro, it has an identity marked by historical heritage, multiculturalism and the natural beauty of its landscapes.
 The Artiști Împreună (Artists Together) movement started by the Cluj-Napoca Cultural Centre and the Romanian Health Observatory, with the support of the Banca Transylvania banking institution inspired the project “The Role of Art in Times of Crisis”. |

-Every person we come into contact with, every rule we break, every small gesture made that ignores the seriousness of the current situation faced has huge repercussions.
-The role we have to play in limiting the effects of the pandemic is as simple as following social distancing rules, and therefore protecting ourselves and others. |
+Every rule not followed, every ignorance of the current situation has a huge impact.
+Our role in limiting the effects of the pandemic is to respect the rules of physical distance and isolation, protecting ourselves and others. |

 “The Role of Art in Times of Crisis”